TinaTiel/obs-chatbot/obschatbot/core/src/site/markdown/index.md

 Want to allow chat to ruin your stream with memes and scene changes?

 You're in the right place!
-Connect actions in OBS with whatever chat, command-line, http, etc. client you damn well want.
+Connect actions in OBS with whatever chat, com.tinatiel.obschatbot.core.command-line, http, etc. client you damn well want.

 # UNDER DEVELOPMENT
 If you pull and run this, it ain't gonna work yet cowboy.